Coronary Artery Bypass Graft (cont.)

 How is coronary artery disease (CAD) treated?

-CABG surgery is performed to relieve angina in patients who have failed medical therapy and are not good candidates for angioplasty (PTCA).
+CABG surgery is performed to relieve angina in patients who have failed medical therapy and are not good candidates for angioplasty (PCI).
 CABG surgery is ideal for patients with multiple narrowings in multiple coronary artery branches, such as is often seen in patients with diabetes.
 CABG surgery has been shown to improve long-term survival in patients with significant narrowing of the left main coronary artery, and in patients with significant narrowing of multiple arteries, especially in those with decreased heart muscle pump function.

 Viewers share their comments